 It is necessary to do all of Chapter 3 before continuing.
 When Chapter 3 is completed, repeat Problem Set 2-4 and then finish the chapter.

-Data Set = Pig weight gain.
+Data Set : Pig weight gain.
 "A veterinarian was working for a large pig cooperative who was interested in increasing the weight of its pigs.
 Twenty-four randomly selected pigs were each given a daily dosage (in pellets) of a food supplement.
-Groups of three pigs each received the same dosage, and their percent weight gain was averaged.
-The table below shows the average percent weight gain in one month for each group of three pigs in relation to the dosage". (i)
+Groups of three pigs each received the same dosage, and their percentage weight gain was averaged.
+The table given shows the average percentage weight gain in one month for each group of three pigs in relation to the dosage". (i)

 Find a function that models the data.
-(Dosage is the independent variable; weight gain in percent is the dependent variable.)
+(Dosage is the independent variable; weight gain as a percentage is the dependent variable.)

-Draw a scatterplot that represents the data and graph your model on the same plot.
+Create a scatterplot that represents the data and graph your model on the same plot.

-Draw a residual plot and comment on the residuals.
+Create a residual plot and comment on the residuals.

 According to your model, what is the dosage that results in a maximum weight gain?

-“To estimate the amount of spaghetti to use for one serving, measure an amount you can enclose in the circle made by your thumb and forefinger”.
+“To estimate the amount of spaghetti to use for one serving, measure the amount you can enclose in the circle made by your thumb and forefinger”.
 Alternatively, you can use a pasta serving guide. (ii) The photo at the right is a guide for 1, 2, 3, and 4 servings of pasta. (iii) Collecting the data – In class you will use the spaghetti serving guide to make bundles of pasta that each represent one serving.
 Make 6 separate bundles such that each represents one serving.
 Measure the circumference of 1 serving (1 bundle) to the nearest millimeter.
-Because “error is inherent in measurement” measure the circumference three times and use the mean or median of the three measurements.
+Because “error is inherent in measurement”, measure the circumference three times and use the mean or median of the three measurements.
 Now add another bundle and measure the circumference of 2 servings.
 Keep adding bundles and measure the corresponding circumference and record the results in the table below.